 What’s the deal with IFS?

 IFS (Internal Family Systems) is a therapy modality that engages with the idea that we all have different “parts” of ourselves.
 While this concept may sound strange, many people naturally talk about themselves in this way.
-For example, you might hear someone (or yourself) say some thing like, "a part of me wants to move to the East Coast, but a part of me wants to stay in Seattle," or "part of me is angry at my partner, but another part of me is just sad."
+For example, you might hear someone (or yourself) say some thing like, "a part of me wants to move to the East Coast, but a part of me wants to stay in Seattle," or "part of me wants to leave my spouse, but another part of me wants to stay together."

 The concept of having parts shows up across cultures and time, such as:

-IFS is a therapy modality put together by Richard Schwartz, PhD, in the 1980’s.
-There are also other therapy modalities that use similar concepts, like Gestalt Therapy, Feminist Therapy, Jungian Therapy, Expressive Arts Therapy, Psychodrama Therapy, and more.
+There are also other therapy modalities that use similar concepts, like Gestalt Therapy, Jungian Therapy, Expressive Arts Therapy, Psychodrama Therapy, and more.

 Core aspects of IFS treatment include: